Seed security: Varietal suitability

-Factors of seed insecurity
+Causes of seed insecurity

 Seed insecurity can be caused by natural disasters such as droughts, floods, earthquakes and typhoons, which destroy farmers' fields as well as their other sources of seed supply.
 The consequences of these disasters are particularly severe in developing countries, where a significant portion of the population conserves part of their harvest to ensure their seed supply for the next planting season.
 In these countries, many farmers cannot afford to buy commercial seeds on the official market, due to factors such as high seed prices, limited access to markets, and a reliance on traditional seed-saving practices.

 Seed insecurity can also result from wars and civil conflicts.
 Although international humanitarian law prohibits the use of starvation as a weapon of war—including the deliberate destruction of objects indispensable to the survival of the civilian population—such violations are common.
 As a result, farming communities are looted, their fields destroyed, and they face critical seed shortages as the planting season approaches, jeopardizing future harvests.

+Climate change is an important cause of seed insecurity.
+Scholars such as Richard Ellis, a professor of Crop Production at the University of Reading, offer seed saving as an imperative measure to produce seeds that can adapt to climate changes.
+In addition to affecting the amount of food that can be produced, seed quality has been affected mainly by temperature changes.
+He argues that the future of farming depends on the ability of farmers to be able to select and breed the right varieties of seeds as climate change unfolds.
+This is especially a concern in the global south, where the supply of good quality and affordable seed are limited.
+The response to this includes a worldwide system of “seed libraries”, or genebanks, holding vast varieties of plants to “safeguard genetic diversity”.
+These are the resources that are conserved for future use, like “libraries of seeds”.

+Climate change in the global south is exacerbated by factors like “security challenges, political upheaval, and displacement,” and the Covid-19 pandemic that make protective measures like seed security more difficult.
+Diffa, the southeast region of Niger, is home to farming communities that are confronting insecurity, conflict, and food supply shortages due to climate change.
+The International Rescue Committee Airbel Impact Lab’s research (2023) in the region found that “the unavailability and inaccessibility of high-quality climate-smart seed deteriorates the security of the seed system in Niger,” and has created significant problems such as “limited seed multiplication at the community level, post-harvest loss, a high rate of dependency on NGOs for seeds, and limited market access."
+These factors are compounded by erratic hydrological patterns, among other climate related phenomena.
+So, this case finds that this inaccessibility of improved seed varieties is an example of seed insecurity that is further exacerbated by environmental shocks.